jshaffstall/PyPhysicsSandbox/README.md

 Static shapes will interact with the physics simulation but will never move.
 Other shapes will collide with the static shapes, but the static shapes are immovable objects.

 Cosmetic shapes also will never move, but they also do not interact with the physics simulation in any way.
 Other shapes will fall through the cosmetic shapes.
+This means you may not also use a cosmetic shape as part of a paste_on call.

 ```python
 ball(p, radius, mass)